 Aquaphor and Neosporin are medicine cabinet staples.
 While they’re often used for the same thing (i.e. wound healing), there are some major differences between the two.

 Aquaphor is an ointment largely made up of petrolatum—aka petroleum jelly.
-It works to protect your skin from cuts, burns, chapped lips, cracked skin, etc. Although Neosporin is also an ointment consisting (to a lesser degree) of petrolatum, it’s mainly known for its “triple antibiotic” ingredients (Bacitracin, Neomycin, and Polymyxin B), which help prevent infections.
+It works to protect your skin from cuts, burns, chapped lips, cracked skin, etc. Although Neosporin also contains petrolatum, it’s mainly known for its “triple antibiotic” ingredients (Bacitracin, Neomycin, and Polymyxin B), which help prevent infections.

 Read on to find out the similarities and differences between the two products.